 A client asked me this week, “What are the top five things you would recommend we do differently to really improve our business?”
 Not that this year was bad¸ but they knew they were capable of so much more.

-No business owner sets out January 1 to lose money when they review their results at the end of the year, and yet that happens to more businesses than is necessary.
-No sales rep thinks to him or her self, “Now this is the year I’m really going to fail.”
+No business owner sets out to lose money when they review their results at the end of the month, quarter, or year, and yet that happens to more businesses than is necessary.
+No sales rep thinks to themselves, “Now this is the year I’m really going to fail.”
 But how do they regain momentum after a tough month?
 A tough year?
-Let’s work under the assumption that you too want next year to be different, and look at what it takes to do so.
+Let’s work under the assumption that you, too, want different results, and look at what it takes to do so.

 Plan Your Success

-It’s that time of year.
+Perhaps it’s that time of the year or it’s the beginning of a new quarter.
 Maybe your management team is chin deep in goal setting and strategic planning, committing to each other that they will finally get that initiative under way – the one that will change the face of the company if only they could find the time.
 And maybe they’re setting professional and personal resolutions, such as making more prospect calls on a weekly basis, or finally committing to that 5K run on their lunch break.

-Very possibly they’ve learned from experience that they will hardly remember those resolutions by Valentine’s Day.
+Very possibly they’ve learned from experience that they will hardly remember those resolutions by the next holiday.
 It’s human nature.
 We want something different, something more to strive for but are often met head on with those well–worn paths of behaviour called habits that get in the way of completing these goals despite our best intentions.
 Habits that take more than just willpower to break.

-So the question becomes less about what you want to do in this new year and more about how to stick with it.
-Best practices have illustrated hundreds of times over that pursuing the following five steps will greatly increase your chances of sticking with your plan through to the big ball dropping in the upcoming year.
+So the question becomes less about what you want to do in this next period and more about how to stick with it.
+Best practices have illustrated hundreds of times over that pursuing the following five steps will greatly increase your chances of sticking with your plan.

 1. Make the Commitment